 The frame and hardware on a retractable awning are self-lubricating and don’t require a lot of maintenance.
 However, it’s a good practice to look at the metal parts at the start of the season when you will be using them.

-• The place on your awning that needs to have the most lubrication is on the end of the roller tube on the side opposite of the motor or gear.
+- The place on your awning that needs the most lubrication is on the shoulders, elbows, and wrist of the arm, as well as the end of the roller tube on the side opposite the motor or gear.

-Caution: Don’t get the spray lubricant on the fabric on top of your awning, or it can reduce the moisture resistance.
+Caution: Don’t get the spray lubricant on the fabric on top of your awning, or it can reduce the moisture resistance and stain the fabric.

 Fabric Awnings: To Buy Or Not To Buy